intermine/im-docs/docs/embedding/list-widgets/q-and-a.rst

 Showing a Results Table
 -----------------------

 The example below assumes that you have resolved all :doc:`/webapp/query-results/index` dependencies and have a PathQuery in JSON/JavaScript format that you want to display in a ``#container``:

 .. code-block:: javascript

-    // PathQuery needs to be in a JSON string format. var pq = JSON.stringify(pq);
+    // Define a query as above
+    var pq = {from: "Gene", select: ["symbol", "organism.name"], where: {Gene: {in: "my-list"}}};
     // use an instance of a Service or perhaps you already have one. var service = new intermine.Service({'root': service, 'token': token});
     // Create a new ResultsTable.